Johnny Mitchell

-Johnny Mitchell Jr. (born January 20, 1971) is an American former professional football player who was a tight end in the National Football League for the New York Jets, Dallas Cowboys and New Orleans Saints.
+Johnny Mitchell Jr. (born January 20, 1971) is an American former professional football player who was a tight end in the National Football League (NFL) for the New York Jets, Dallas Cowboys and New Orleans Saints.
 He played college football for the Nebraska Cornhuskers.

 Early life

 Mitchell was raised by his grandparents on a 150-acre farm in Tchula, Mississippi, avoiding the difficult neighborhood in Chicago where his parents lived.
 He returned to Chicago at age 16 to pursue his education and sports.

 Mitchell graduated from Simeon Career Academy (then known as Simeon Vocational High School) in 1989, where he played multiple positions, including quarterback and defensive end.

 As a sophomore, he was a member of the state championship team.
 As a senior, he helped his team reach the city finals and received all-state honors.

 College career

 Although he had initially agreed to attended the University of Miami, after head coach Jimmy Johnson left to coach the Dallas Cowboys of the NFL, Mitchell accepted a football scholarship from the University of Nebraska–Lincoln.

 Mitchell became the first freshman from Nebraska to make the All-Big Eight first team since 1946.
 He was second on the team in receiving while setting a school record with 25.6 average yards per reception and tying the school record for touchdown receptions by a tight end in a season (seven).
 He also set a school bowl record when he recorded five receptions for 138 yards and one touchdown against Georgia Tech in the 1991 Florida Citrus Bowl.

 In 1991, Mitchell set school records for tight ends when he recorded a team-leading 31 receptions for 534 yards and five touchdowns.
 He also set two school single-game records for receptions and yards by a tight end in the season finale against the University of Oklahoma when he had seven catches for 137 yards.

 Mitchell declared himself eligible for the NFL draft after his sophomore season in order to help ease the financial burdens of his family.
 He became the first Nebraska player to leave school for the NFL before his eligibility had expired.
 He finished his college career with 42 receptions for 816 yards, a 19.4-yard average and 12 touchdowns.